64robots/puzzle/README.md

 # 🧩 Puzzle
-Puzzle is the Vue.js package boilerplate that is used accross our organization.
+Puzzle is boilerplate for Vue.js packages that is used in our company.

 ## What's in the Box?